cgjerow/apex-http-callout-gateway/README.md

-# apex-http-callout-gateway
+# Apex Http Callout Gateway
-HTTP gateway / callout abstractions for Apex, with some silly examples.
+HTTP gateway / callout abstractions for Apex, with some basic examples.

 The key classes here are `HttpCallout`, `HttpCalloutLogger`, and `HttpGateway`.
 They are supported by `HttpMethod`, `HttpUtility`, and `HttpException`.